simeonhebrew/inviria/README.md

 ### Usage

-To run the pipeline, use the the following command while still in the repository directory
+To run the pipeline, use the following command while still in the repository directory

 `./inviria.sh -R1 <forward read> -R2 <reverse read> -t <threads> -o <output_directory>`